kiba/Writings/fac/chp21_after_the_war.md

 * Strategic weapons are banned from warfare against any kingdoms.

-* All kingdoms shall be informed of strategic weapons research.
+* All kingdoms shall be informed of strategic weapon researchs taken by other kingdoms.

 * The use of strategic weapons shall only be authorized against existential threats and enemies of mankind.